The classes in Year Two are Kingfishers and Jays. There are 60 children across Year 2.

 Transition within the School

-A programme of transition is also planned within the school across the year groups.
+A programme of transition is planned within the school across the year groups.
 During the year children have the opportunity to visit other classes and work with other staff.
 Towards the end of the year the children visit their new classes on several occasions to become familiar with new learning environments and staff.
 Staff begin to form relationships with the children they will be receiving.
 They plan time to discuss the children, thinking about individual needs.

 Transition to Junior School